Functions of Optimizer Statistics and Demographics

 - System configuration

-For a 32-node production system, collecting statistics on a single column of a 100 million row table might take an hour.
-If you collect statistics on multiple columns and indexes of the same table, the process can easily take 4 hours to complete.
+If you collect statistics on multiple columns and indexes of the same table, the process can easily take two to four times longer hours to complete, compared to collecting statistics on a single column.
 When you add the time required to collect statistics for numerous smaller tables in the database to the mix, the time required to collect statistics for all the tables can be surprisingly large.
 You might even decide that the necessary time for collection is excessive for your production environment, particularly if you have a narrow time window for collecting statistics.

 Collecting full-table statistics is not just time consuming; it also places a performance burden on the system, consuming CPU and disk I/O resources that would otherwise be devoted to query processing and other application workloads.
 You might decide that collecting statistics places too many burdens on system resources to justify recollecting statistics on a daily, weekly, or even monthly basis.

 After examining all these considerations, you might even conclude that any recollecting of statistics is an unacceptable burden for your production environment.